Students Volunteer During Days of Service, Play Mini Golf and Make a Positive Impact on Local Groups

 MUCOM Students pose in front of Aspire House

-Making a positive impact from the beginning: Marian University College of Osteopathic Medicine (MUCOM)’s Class of 2027 demonstrated their commitment to the community with a Day of Service with NeighborLink Indianapolis during last week's orientation.
+Making a positive impact from the beginning: Marian University Tom and Julie Wood College of Osteopathic Medicine (MUCOM)’s Class of 2027 demonstrated their commitment to the community with a Day of Service with NeighborLink Indianapolis during last week's orientation.
 One-hundred-and-sixty-five medical students rotated across eight sites around inner Indianapolis, Indiana, where they completed yard cleanup, demolition, painting projects and more.
 View more photos from the event and read more stories like this on MUCOM’s Facebook.

 VCOM-Virginia’s AOASM Chapter Named Chapter of the Year